scotthsiao/sample_gaming_sut/rf_test/README.md

 # Dice Gambling Game - Robot Framework Test Suite

-A comprehensive Robot Framework test suite for testing the WebSocket-based dice gambling game system.
+A simplified Robot Framework test suite for testing the WebSocket-based dice gambling game system.
 This test suite validates all aspects of the game including authentication, room management, betting mechanics, and game logic.

 ## 🎯 Overview